dr-jam/CommandPatternExercise/README.md

 The remaining 30 points will be based on your peer review of a classmate's programming exercise submission.

+### Due Date and Submission Instructions

+Due date: Monday, April 15th at 11:59 PM.
+Your work will be submitted individually via GitHub Classroom (starting links to be distrubuted in Canvas).
+The Unity project in your master branch will be graded.
+Other branches will be ignored.

 ## Stage 1: Both legs.
 Create a left movement ICaptainCommand and use it in the `CaptainController.cs` script.
 Left based on left axis movement.
 Be sure to `MoveCharacterLeft.cs` as a reference and use the following line of code to make sure the Captain is facing the correct direction when moving: